UGC NET Computer Science & Applications Syllabus 2020 – Topics & Chapter Details

 Compiler structure, compiler construction tools, compilation phases.

-Context free grammars.
+Context-free grammars.
 Parsing and parse trees.
 Representation of parse ( derivation ) trees as rightmost and leftmost derivations.
-Bottom up parsers-shift-reduce, operator precedence, and LR.
-YACC package on Unix system.
-Top down parsers-left recursion and its removal.
+Bottom-up parsers-shift-reduce, operator precedence, and LR.
+YACC package on the Unix system.
+Top-down parsers-left recursion and its removal.
 Recursive descent parser.
 Predictive parser, Intermediate codes – Quadruples, triples.
 Intermediate code generation, code generation.
 Code optimization.

 Unit – V: Analog and Digital transmission, Asynchronous and Synchronous transmission, Transmission media, Multiplexing and Concentration, Switching techniques, Polling.

 Topologies, Networking Devices, OSI Reference Model, Protocols for :

 The transport layer, TCP / IP protocols, Networks security, Network administration.